• Europes biggest bike selection

 Roadmachine family specificities

-The Roadmachine 01 and the Roadmachine are the road setups, offering a total of 6 different specifications.
-With the Roadmachine 01 being the more premium version.
-Offering top tier components, bmc’s premium carbon and already coming with the integrated light and bottle cages.
-The lineup starts with the Roadmachine FIVE, which comes with mechanical Shimano 105 and Mavic Open Dis wheels priced at 3,299€ and makes it way all the way up to the flagship model featuring Shimano Dura-Ace Di2 and DT Swiss ERC 1100 wheels priced at 12,999€.
+Roadmachine 01 and Roadmachine are road setups that offer six specifications.
+Roadmachine 01 is the premium version.
+BMC’s premium carbon offers top-tier components and has integrated light and bottle cages.
+The lineup starts with the Roadmachine FIVE, which comes with mechanical Shimano 105 and Mavic Open Dis wheels priced at 3,299€ and makes its way up to the flagship model featuring Shimano Dura-Ace Di2 and DT Swiss ERC 1100 wheels priced at 12,999€.

 Both the Roadmachine and Roadmachine X come with mudguard mounts.
 Additionally, you can attach BMC's D-Fender mudguard to the saddle rails.
-While the Roadmachine 01 models don't include mudguard mounts, BMC has tested the tubes with clip-on mudguards and assures that they can handle the additional stress.
+While the Roadmachine 01 models don't include mudguard mounts, BMC has tested the tubes with clip-on mudguards, ensuring they can handle the additional stress.

 BMC Roadmachine 01 TWO: Frame and geometry